'I have given it everything': Injury-hit Eagle calls time

 The 33-year-old's departure is the third in as many weeks for West Coast after premiership captain Shannon Hurn and Norm Smith medallist Luke Shuey each announced they would retire at the end of the season.

-Naitanui was contracted for 2024 but did not play at all this season due to Achilles injury and managed just eight in 2022 because of knee injuries.
+Naitanui was contracted for 2024 but did not play at all this season due to his Achilles injury and managed just eight games in 2022 because of knee injuries.

 "I feel like I have exhausted every avenue to work my way through my injury, but my body is sending a strong message that it is time," Naitanui said.